How to get the right home insurance cover

 - Decide what excess you can afford and weigh this up against the cost of the policy.
 Paying a bit more now could save you money if you had to claim.

 - Compare home insurance quotes from several different brokers to find the cheapest deal for your needs.

-Never just accept your renewal quote from your existing insurer, as chances are you could save quite a bit by shopping around.
+Never just accept your renewal quote from your existing insurer, because it is likely you will save money by shopping around for cheaper cover.